-Place the zucchini in a towel-lined colander in the sink.
+Place zucchini in a towel-lined colander in the sink.
 Sprinkle with 1 teaspoon of salt and let stand for 10 minutes.
 The salt will help to draw out excess moisture.
-Then squeeze out as much juice as you can from the zucchini.
+Then squeeze out as much excess liquid as you can from the zucchini.
 Transfer drained zucchini to a large bowl.

 Add the ground chicken, egg, Parmesan, green onions, garlic, 1 teaspoon of salt, paprika, and black pepper.
 Mix until all of the ingredients are well incorporated.

-Shape the chicken zucchini mixture into 1-inch thick patties.
+Shape the chicken zucchini mixture into 1-inch thick round patties.

-Heat a large non-stick skillet over medium heat and add enough olive oil to cover the bottom of the pan.
+Heat a large nonstick pan over medium heat and add enough olive oil to cover the bottom of the pan.
 Cook each side for about 4-6 minutes or until golden brown.

 You may need to cook the patties in batches depending upon the size of your skillet.
 Add more oil to the pan as needed for subsequent batches.

-Tip: Use a spring-loaded ice cream scooper with a clean release swivel to scoop the batter into the skillet.
+Tip: Use a spring-loaded cookie scoop with a clean release swivel to scoop the batter into the skillet.
 Then flatten each fritter to about one inch thick using a greased spatula.

 Place the fritters on a paper towel-lined baking sheet to blot away the excess oil.

 This happens when there is not enough binder in the fritters.
-This recipe uses an egg and Parmesan and Mozzerella cheese to bind the fritters together.
+This recipe uses egg, parmesan, and Mozzarella cheese to bind the fritters together.